AUTHOR: Various Authors

 Classification of the Psalms

-• the lament or petition psalms, either individual (Ps.
+- lament or petition psalms, either individual (Ps.
 3) or communal (Ps.
 44);

-• thanksgiving or praise psalms, either individual (Ps.
+- thanksgiving or praise psalms, either individual (Ps.
 30) or communal (Ps.
 65);

-• psalms of trust in God (Ps.
+- psalms of trust in God (Ps.
 4); (4) hymns that include psalms on the enthronement of Yahweh (see notes on Gen. 2:4; Ps.
 47), psalms concerning Jerusalem (Ps.
 48), and royal psalms (some of which are messianic; Pss.
 2, 110); and

-• didactic and wisdom psalms (Pss.
+- didactic and wisdom psalms (Pss.
 1, 37, 119)

-Psalms may also be classified according to themes; e.g., creation (Pss.
+Psalms may also be classified according to themes, e.g., creation (Pss.
 8, 19), the Exodus (Ps.
 78), imprecation (Ps.
 7), penitence (Ps.
 6), psalms of pilgrims (Ps.
 120).
 Psalms that include important prophecies concerning Messiah include Psalms 2, 8, 16, 22, 40, 45, 72, 110, 118.

-Titles were added to the psalms after they were written, but are considered to be historically accurate.
+Titles were added to the psalms after they were written but are considered to be historically accurate.
 All but 34 of the psalms have titles or superscriptions that normally comprise the first verse of the Hebrew text.
 T

 The two most frequently used technical terms are:

-• “Selah” (occurring 71 times in the Psalms and three times in Hab.
+- “Selah” (occurring 71 times in the Psalms and three times in Hab.
 3).
-Selah is probably a musical notation signaling an interlude (pause) or change of musical accompaniment, and
+Selah is probably a musical notation signaling an interlude (pause) or change of musical accompaniment and

-Psalms, 7, 35, 55, 58, 59, 69, 79, 109, 137, 139, 140 are imprecatory psalms, meaning they invoke judgment or curses on one’s enemies.
-These are not intended to instruct us to call judgment on others.
-They record the psalmist calling out to God, asking Him to punish the wicked and it for these reasons:
+Psalms 7, 35, 55, 58, 59, 69, 79, 109, 137, 139, and 140 are imprecatory psalms, meaning they invoke judgment or curses on one’s enemies.
+These are not intended to instruct us to call for judgment on others.

-• demonstrate God’s just and righteous judgment toward the wicked (58:11),how the authority of God over the wicked (59:13), (3) to lead the wicked to seek the Lord (83:16), and (4) to cause the righteous to praise God (7:17).
+- demonstrate God’s just and righteous judgment toward the wicked (58:11), how the authority of God over the wicked (59:13), (3) to lead the wicked to seek the Lord (83:16), and (4) to cause the righteous to praise God (7:17).
 Therefore, out of zeal for God and abhorrence of sin, the psalmist calls on God to punish the wicked and to vindicate His righteousness.

-• show the authority of God over the wicked (59:13), lead the wicked to seek the Lord (83:16), and (4) to cause the righteous to praise God (7:17).
+- show the authority of God over the wicked (59:13), lead the wicked to seek the Lord (83:16), and (4) cause the righteous to praise God (7:17).
 Therefore, out of zeal for God and abhorrence of sin, the psalmist calls on God to punish the wicked and to vindicate His righteousness.

-• lead the wicked to seek the Lord (83:16), and
+- lead the wicked to seek the Lord (83:16) and

-• cause the righteous to praise God (7:17).
+- cause the righteous to praise God (7:17).

-The Book of Psalms is divided into five books with each section related to the Pentateuch in theme: 1-41 (Genesis); 42-72 (Exodus); 73-89 (Leviticus); 90-106 (Numbers); 107-150 (Deuteronomy).
+The Book of Psalms is divided into five books, with each section related to the Pentateuch in theme: 1-41 (Genesis); 42-72 (Exodus); 73-89 (Leviticus); 90-106 (Numbers); 107-150 (Deuteronomy).
 Each section ends with a doxology.
 Psalms can also be understood as falling into these categories: Petition, Deliverance, Praise, Repentance/Confession, Promise/Blessing, and Other.

 PETITION — These are prayers to God asking for His help or his favor: 20, 22, 42, 57, 60, 61, 72, 85, 86, 90, 102, 119, 122, 130, 132, 139, 144